Travel & Visas

 Be prepared to present the following items at the port of entry into the U.S.:

-The DS-2019 must be signed by an adviser in International Student Services (ISS) (not an academic adviser, not a professor, not the football coach) before you leave the U.S. All students are required to obtain a travel signature that allows you to return to the U.S. This signature will be valid for one year (12 months) and can be used for multiple entries.
-To obtain a travel signature, submit your DS-2019 to the ISS front desk.
-The DS-2019 will be available for pick-up the next business day.
-We require 1 business day to process the travel signature so please plan ahead before you travel.
+The DS-2019 must be signed by an International Student Services (ISS) adviser before you leave the U.S. All students are required to obtain a travel signature that allows you to return to the U.S. This signature will be valid for one year (12 months) and can be used for multiple entries.
+To obtain a travel signature, complete an online travel signature request.
+Allow up to one month for ISS processing.
 Carry all DS-2019s you have ever been issued, not just the most recent one.

 Valid Passport